 - After a joint list is agreed upon, sit down together with your son and read it to him.
 Make sure that he knows exactly what you expect of him.
 If, for example, you consider the presence of beer and cigarettes in your home a non-negotiable issue (and we would suggest that this is a question of maintaining safety and order for everyone in the house), then let him know that he has a choice.
 Either the tobacco and alcohol have to go, or he does.
 If seeking employment is a requirement for remaining under your roof, say so plainly.
 Don't leave anything up to personal "interpretation" on his part.

 Once this process is complete, remember that follow-through is vital.
 This isn't about "scaring your son straight" with empty threats.
 That's manipulation and it won't work in the long run.
 If he refuses to comply with the criteria for staying in your home, proceed to the next step: ask him politely but firmly to pack his things and leave.
 If you need backup, don't hesitate to invite a few friends from the neighborhood or your church to be present on "eviction day."
 You should also be ready to call the police, but only as a last resort.
 If you're not willing or able to go that far, don't issue an "eviction notice" in the first place.
 Whatever you do, it's crucial that you remain consistent and stay true to your word.

-If you think it might be helpful to discuss these ideas at greater length with a member of the Focus team, our staff counselors would consider it a privilege to speak with you over the phone.
-They can also provide you with a list of referrals to trained therapists practicing in your area.
-You can contact our Counseling Department for a free consultation Monday through Friday at this number.
+If you think it might be helpful to discuss these ideas at greater length with a member of the Focus team, you can contact our Counseling department for a free consultation.
+Our staff counselors would consider it a privilege to speak with you over the phone, and they can also provide you with a list of referrals to trained therapists practicing in your area.

 Parenting Adult Children